-- 4.1 Because this is a statutory duty, it is a requirement that all members of staff at APTCOO, where they have safeguarding concerns no matter how small, will report them in accordance with this policy. - 4.2 If staff have a safeguarding concern, or they receive an allegation about another person working at APTCOO (including volunteers, and contracted staff) posing a risk of harm to children and young people, then it must be referred to: - the Headteacher or a Designated Safeguarding Lead - where there are allegations/concerns about the Headteacher this must be referred to: - CEO & Chair of Governing Board - Local Authority Designated Officer (LADO) or
+4.1 Because this is a statutory duty, it is a requirement that all members of staff at APTCOO, where they have safeguarding concerns - no matter how small, will report them in accordance with this policy.

+4.2 If staff have a safeguarding concern, or they receive an allegation about another person working at APTCOO (including volunteers, and contracted staff) posing a risk of harm to children, then it must be referred to:

+• The CEO, Headteacher or a Designated Safeguarding Lead

+• where there are allegations/concerns about the Headteacher this must be referred to:

+- o CEO or Chair of the Board of Trustees/Governing Board - o Relevant Local Authority Designated Officer (LADO) or

-Trustee/Governing boards should ensure relevant staff have due regard to the relevant data protection principles, which allow them to share (and withhold) personal information, as provided for in the Data Protection Act 2018 and the UK GDPR.
+The Board of Trustees/Governing board will ensure relevant that staff have due regard to the relevant data protection principles, which allow them to share (and withhold) personal information, as provided for in the Data Protection Act 2018 and the UK GDPR.
 This includes:

-- being confident of the processing conditions which allow them to store and share information for safeguarding purposes, including information, which is sensitive and personal, and should be treated as 'special category personal data'. - o understanding that 'safeguarding of children and young people and individuals at risk' is a processing condition that allows practitioners to share special category personal data.
-This includes allowing practitioners to share information without consent where there is good reason to do so, and that the sharing of information will enhance the safeguarding of a children or young people in a timely manner, but it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a children or young people at risk. - o for schools, not providing learners' personal data where the serious harm test under the legislation is met.
-For example, in a situation where a child or young person is in a refuge or another form of emergency accommodation, and the serious harms test is met, they must withhold providing the data in compliance with schools' obligations under the Data Protection Act 2018 and the UK GDPR.
+- being confident of the processing conditions which allow them to store and share information for safeguarding purposes, including information, which is sensitive and personal, and should be treated as 'special category personal data'. - understanding that 'safeguarding of children and individuals at risk' is a processing condition that allows practitioners to share special category personal data.
+This includes allowing practitioners to share information without consent where there is good reason to do so, and that the sharing of information will enhance the safeguarding of a children or young people in a timely manner, but it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a children or young people at risk. - for schools, not providing pupils' personal data where the serious harm test under the legislation is met.
+For example, in a situation where a child is in a refuge or another form of emergency accommodation, and the serious harms test is met, they must withhold providing the data in compliance with schools' obligations under the Data Protection Act 2018 and the UK GDPR.
 Where in doubt schools should seek independent legal advice.